 With our perspective on Decentralization laid out, the remaining elements fall into place.

 The Guardian Network is robust and trustworthy by itself, so there's no need for components like the relayer to contribute to the security model.
 That makes Wormhole able to have simple components that are very good at the one thing they do.
 That way, Guardians only need to verify on-chain activity and produce VAAs while Relayers only need to interact with blockchains and deliver messages.

 The signing scheme of the VAAs can be changed without affecting downstream users, and multiple relay mechanisms can exist independently. xAssets can be implemented purely at the application layer and xDapps can utilize whatever components suit them.

 Today, Wormhole supports a wider range of ecosystems than any other interoperability protocol because it uses simple tech (t-schnorr signatures), an adaptable, heterogenous relayer model, and a robust validator network.

 Wormhole can expand to new ecosystems as quickly as a Core Contract can be developed for the smart contract runtime.
 Relayers don't need to be factored into the security model--they just need to be able to upload messages to the blockchain.
 The Guardians are able to observe every transaction on every chain, without taking shortcuts.

-Wormhole scales well, as demonstrated by Portal's ability to handle huge TVL and transaction volume--even during tumultuous events.
+Wormhole scales well, as demonstrated by its ability to handle huge TVL and transaction volume--even during tumultuous events.

 The requirements for running a Guardian are relatively heavy, as they need to run a full node for every single blockchain in the ecosystem.
 This is another reason why a limited number of robust validator companies are beneficial for this design.